Synopsis

 Challenges Faced by Individuals With Intellectual Disabilities

-How You Can Help
+How We Can Help

 You can help by actively practising patience and inclusion in your daily lives.
 If you see someone using an AAC device, give them extra time to finish their sentence without interrupting.
 Employers can offer shadowing opportunities or micro-internships to help bridge the employment gap.
 On a local level, supporting inclusive businesses—like Aditi's Corner—helps create economic independence.
 You can also advocate for accessible public spaces and inclusive school policies.
 Simply being a friend and inviting someone with an ID to social gatherings reduces isolation, too.
 Small, intentional actions build a world where barriers no longer exist.